 The number of images displayed per second by the monitor when it refreshes is termed as Hz.
 In other words, a 60Hz monitor will display 60 images while a 120Hz will display 120 images per second.
 Higher the number of Hz, the more images you get per second.
-Over the past, it was said that human eye can only see up to 30Hz.
-Then it was said 60Hz but now one can’t reach to conclusion.
+Over the past, it was said that the human eye can only see up to 30Hz.
+Then it was said 60Hz but now one can’t reach to the conclusion.

 The introduction of 144Hz monitors greatly improved the gameplay.
 If you move from a 60Hz monitor to 144Hz, you will clearly see the difference.
 Not long ago, 240Hz monitors were introduced to the market.
-You won’t see any clear difference though, but it makes the gameplay super smooth proving that higher the Hertz the better is your experience.
+You won’t see any clear difference though, but it makes the gameplay super smooth proving that the higher the Hertz the better is your experience.

 How does Refresh Rate Affect Your Gaming?

-Seeing the variance is not as noticeable for a casual gamers as it’s for pro gamers.
+Seeing the variance is not as noticeable for casual gamers as it’s for pro gamers.
 As they know better that this small difference plays an essential role to be the winners, especially when playing FPS games like Battlefield, PUBG and Overwatch.

-Basically, it’s not the picture quality that’s improved with higher refresh rate but the motion.
+Basically, it’s not the picture quality that’s improved with a higher refresh rate but the motion.
 So, 120Hz and 144Hz monitor give you the opportunity to have faster reactions compared to the 60Hz monitor.
 Moreover, if you are going for the best 4K gaming monitor then don’t accept anything less than 144Hz.